 Figure 1: Differentiation of human pluripotent stem cells (embryonic or induced, hESC/iPSCs) to hepatocyte-like cells (HLCs; Wu & Dao Thi et al. 2018, Gastroenterology).

-Feb 2022: Jana joined the lab as an MD student
+May 2022: Valentina joined the lab as an MSc student

 Jan 2022: Lars' paper is online